All about the Tockenham parish council home page

 Welcome to the Tockenham Parish Council website.
 It has been designed as a “one-stop shop” for parishioners and the wider community and is intended to provide up to date and historical information on all Parish Council related matters, including meetings and decisions.

-The next meeting will be held on Wednesday 12th March 2025 at 7pm at the Tockenham Village Hall.
+The Annual Parish Meeting will be held on Wednesday 9th April 2025 at 7pm at the Tockenham Village Hall.

 Latest Parish News